redox-os/book/src/ch04-00-system-design.md

-# The system design of Redox
+# System Design

-This chapter will discuss the design of the Redox.
+This chapter will discuss the design of Redox.